 The use of telehealth or telemedicine as a means of treating illness and other conditions surged during the pandemic, allowing Americans to be seen by a doctor without complications of exposure to COVID-19.

-Since that time, a concern that telehealth may lead to prescription drug abuse has caused the government to implement new regulations regarding prescribing controlled substances.
+Since that time, a concern that telehealth may lead to prescription drug misuse has caused the government to implement new regulations regarding prescribing controlled substances.

 Telehealth And Prescription Drug Abuse

-Prescription drug abuse has been an issue for many Americans for over two decades now while aspects of telemedicine have been around for well over a century.
+Prescription drug misuse has been an issue for many Americans for over two decades now while aspects of telemedicine have been around for well over a century.

 However, the expansion and accessibility of telemedicine have dramatically increased over the last several years, with the biggest development occurring during the COVID-19 public health emergency.